4 min read

 When you’re the leader, it’s a bit murkier.
 You’ve got responsibility here.
 The outcomes of your conversations - and the change they inspire - rest on your shoulders.
 You’re holding a strong sense of vision and direction, and your teams look to you for that.
 So, what do you do?

-You learn to ask tricky questions.
-You take your ego out of the game.
-You slowly and consistently build a reputation for being onto-it, but open.
-You genuinely open yourself up to the brilliance of your people, and master the art of supporting them to succeed and holding them accountable, in equal measure.
+You learn to ask tricky questions, remove your ego, and slowly and consistently build a reputation for being on-it but open.
+You genuinely open yourself up to your people's brilliance and master the art of supporting them to succeed and holding them accountable in equal measure.

 For a long time, we assumed that if you were a technical expert, and you did more of the same, you’d be successful.
 An MBA would give you all the add-ons - finance, marketing, accounting, operations management - and you’d be away laughing.

-You need to be flexible - aware of your environment, open to new ideas and ready to change course while the world shifts around you.
+You need to be flexible—aware of your environment, open to new ideas, and ready to change course as the world shifts around you.
 In a facilitation context, that means putting away your preconceptions and cultivating a sense of consistent and compassionate curiosity about what’s possible.

-You need to know how to make good decisions - which is all about the process, not the outcome.
-In a facilitation context, that means putting your attention into structuring the conversation - the right people, at the right time, talking about the right thing, with the right attitude - rather than attaching to an outcome.
+You need to know how to make good decisions, which are all about the process, not the outcome.
+In a facilitation context, that means putting your attention into structuring the conversation—the right people, at the right time, talking about the right thing, with the right attitude—rather than attaching to an outcome.

 You need to think in systems - which is all about perspective.
-Rather than focusing on the symptoms of your problem, you encourage others to zoom out and work together to see how the puzzle pieces fit together, and what the underlying issues are.
+Rather than focusing on the symptoms of your problem, you encourage others to zoom out and work together to see how the puzzle pieces fit together and the underlying issues.

-You need to understand the true drivers of performance - which is all about focus and empowerment.
-Rather than getting entangled in the work yourself, or bulldozing your way to the finish, you help others to narrow their focus to what matters the most, and create the conditions where they are able to make those priorities a reality.
+You need to understand the true drivers of performance, which are all about focus and empowerment.
+Rather than getting entangled in the work yourself or bulldozing your way to the finish, you help others narrow their focus to what matters the most and create the conditions for them to make those priorities a reality.

 Do these things, and you’re not the know-it-all leader, but you’re not the know-nothing facilitator, either.